 As this blog becomes more and more successful (many thanks by the way), I get offered more and more products to try.
 Some of them I review for the site, some I don’t because they don’t live up to my standards as something I want to share with a few hundred thousand of my closest friends.
-This is obviously one I wanted to share from the Flat Out Flatbread Company:
+This is obviously one I wanted to share from the Flat Out Flatbread Company, but seriously, you could do this with any tortilla crust and some seasoning.

 I was familiar with the Flat Out products as my wife bought their wraps all the time.
 The wraps were great, but I wasn’t sure what would be so great about the pizza crusts.
 But I agreed to give them a shot and they sent me a couple packages.
 I made the recipe you will see below and had my wife and mother in law try it.
 What happened next is the sort of thing we see in cheesy commercials.
 Nobody sips a can of soda or bites into a candy bar and a party breaks out, yet major advertisers want us to believe if we use their products, our lives will be one party after the next.
 It sounds crazy, but within 10 minutes of sampling the first pizza, I had two more on the grill and someone was coming in the door with cheese and toppings to make more while others were called to join us and we had a grilled pizza party.
 I’m not kidding.
 The compliments I got were nothing short of raves.
 While buying and grilling with these pizza crusts will not turn your life into a non stop party, it could result in a pretty fun barbecue with a pizza bar of sauces, cheese and toppings for your guests to choose from and raves to you for your pit master skills!